runtimerevolution/python-knowledge-base/docs/python_virtual_env.md

 <https://python-poetry.org/docs/dependency-specification/>

-Simillarly to Pipenv, Poetry also allows a version lock and a distinction between production and development packages.
+Similarly to Pipenv, Poetry also allows a version lock and a distinction between production and development packages.

 - tool.poetry.dependencies: list of _production_ packages and matching version defined by the user, which is * if not specified.
 Python version is also specified here